Bacterial Meningitis Vaccination Requirement

-Effective November 1, 2012, Texas law requires incoming college students to be vaccinated against bacterial meningitis or provide an exemption request declining the vaccine.
+Texas law requires all college students under the age of 22 to be vaccinated against bacterial meningitis or provide an exemption request declining the vaccine.
 Senate Bill 1107 amends the Texas law, requiring proof of vaccination at least 10 days prior to attending class.
-Class registration is blocked for LSC students until compliance with the bacterial meningitis vaccination requirement is documented.
-Confirm your compliance status by signing into myLoneStar.
+Class registration is blocked for LSC students until compliance with the bacterial meningitis vaccination requirement is documented as complete.

 Proof of compliance is REQUIRED if any of the following apply:

 - You are enrolling in college for the first time as a credit student.